kitovu-bot/kitovu/docs/usage/create_plugin.rst

 Warnings
 ~~~~~~~~

-..
-FIXME

-If there occurs something that the user should be informed about, but other files can still be synced, you can *[TBD]*
+If there occurs something that the user should be informed about, but other files can still be synced, you can print warnings.
+This is done with the reporter instance variable on the plugin class.
+You can use :code:`self.reporter.warn("My Message for the user")`.

-This is used for example if a file disapeard between listing all files and retrieving a file.
+This is used for example if a file disappeard between listing all files and retrieving a file.